The two out of three property in ind-categories and a convenient model category of spaces: Preliminaries: homotopy theory in ind-categories

+\begin{rem} If, in Theorem \ref{t:almost_model_dual}, the weak cofibration category $(\cC,\cW,\cC of)$ is also ind-admissible, then the quasi model structure on $\Ind(\cC)$ described there is clearly a model structure. \end{rem}

-In this subsection we discuss the notions of left and right proper maps in relative categories and explain the relation of these concepts to the pro-admissibility condition, appearing in Theorem \ref{t:model}.
-For proofs and more information the reader is referred to \cite{BaSc2}.
+The following notion is due to to Dwyer-Kan \cite{DwKa} and was further developed by Barwick-Kan \cite{BaKa}: \begin{define} A relative category is a pair $(\cC,\cW)$, consisting of a category $\cC$, and a subcategory $\cW\subseteq \cC$ that contains all the isomorphisms and satisfies the two out of three property. $\cW$ is called the subcategory of weak equivalences. \end{define} We now recall the notions of left and right proper maps in relative categories and the relation of these concepts to the almost ind-admissibility condition, appearing in Theorem \ref{t:almost_model_dual}.

 \begin{define} Let $(\cC,\cW)$ be a relative category.
 A map $f:A\to B$ in $\cC$ will be called: \begin{enumerate} \item Left proper, if for every pushout square of the form

 such that $i$ is a weak equivalence, the map $j$ is also a weak equivalence. \item Right proper, if for every pullback square of the form